1Password/scim-examples/beta/aws-ecsfargate-cfn/README.md

     #     Key2=Value2
 ```

+Edit the example above with the following:

 1. If the template file was saved with a different file name or somewhere other than the working directory, replace `./op-scim-bridge.yaml` with the actual path (for example, `--template-file path/to/template.file`).
 2. If desired, set your own value for the `--stack-name` flag in the above command to choose your own name (for example, `--stack-name your-stack-name`).
    > **Note**
    >
    > 📄 We use `op-scim-bridge` as a shorthand for 1Password SCIM Bridge throughout our examples and supporting documentation, but the choice is arbitrary.
 CloudFormation will use the stack name (or a truncated version where needed) as a prefix when naming the created AWS resources.
 3. Leave the default value for the VPC CIDR range (`VPCCIDR`).
 If you require something different for your environment, you can uncomment this line and replace the CIDR range with your own value.
-4. Replace `Z2ABCDEF123456` above with the ID of the Route 53 hosted zone in which to create DNS records.
+4. Replace `Z2ABCDEF123456` with the ID of the Route 53 hosted zone in which to create DNS records.
 5. Replace `scim.example.com` with a domain name for your SCIM bridge that is in the domain of this hosted zone.
 6. Ensure your `scimsession` file is located in the working directory, or replace the path specified in the subshell command (for example, `scimsession=$(cat path/to/scimsession.filename)`).
    > **Note**